The Contour Stick All The Stylish People Are Using (But You'd Never Know)

 Cream contour is having a moment right now.
-Ever since Hailey Bieber shared a GRWM video using the "underpainting" makeup technique, which involves applying cream contour under foundation — a trick she learned from her makeup artist, Mary Phillips — the hashtag for the term has amassed 110.3M TikTok views.
+Ever since Hailey Bieber shared a GRWM video using the 'underpainting' makeup technique, which involves applying cream contour under foundation — a trick she learned from her makeup artist, Mary Phillips — the hashtag for the term has amassed 110.3M TikTok views.
 The impact?
 Many people (myself included) now consider cream contour less of a special-occasion makeup step, and more of a morning staple.

 Now, there are thousands of videos stitched against Bieber's original TikTok, with everyone using their preferred cream contour product — there are sticks, palettes, even wands with spongy tips (you know the one).
 But the exact stick that Phillips uses on Bieber to create the "bones" of her contour is the same one that makeup artists widely consider the crème de la crème of cream contour, especially for underpainting: Westman Atelier Face Trace Contour Stick.